 Bodies such as the British Medical Association and Royal College of Nursing remain opposed to the NHS changes, despite concessions from ministers.

-While giving GPs a bigger say has been welcomed by some, the competition element remains controversial.'Equal status'
+While giving GPs a bigger say has been welcomed by some, the competition element remains controversial.

 The bill has suffered two defeats in the House of Lords.